postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 ### Keyboard Shortcuts

 Keyboard usability is high on the priority list for any dev tool.
-For most developers, it’s a more efficient input method, requiring minimum movement and effort compared to a mouse or other pointing device.
+For most developers, it’s a more efficient input method, requiring minimum movement and effort compared to navigating with a cursor.
 It also saves time, and for repetitive or well-frequented tasks, this can bring about a huge improvement in speed over the long run.

 When we approached assigning keyboard shortcuts in Postman, we broadly categorized them into three buckets based on their function: navigation, manipulation and global.
 Navigational shortcuts help you move around the interface, manipulation shortcuts allow you to manipulate the current selection and global shortcuts can be accessed from anywhere.